-5.4.03 Categories and Bonus
+5.5.03 Categories and Bonuses

 Problems will be separated into several categories, granting a bonus multiplier upon completion of the category.
-The categories group problems with a similar theme, requiring a similar solution, or using similar concepts.
+Categories group problems with a similar theme, requiring a similar solution, or using similar concepts.

 Completion of at least one problem in each category will multiply the points of the hardest problem completed and eligible for the multiplier in each category.
 The same is true for at least two successful problems in each category, which will multiply the points of the two most difficult problems successfully completed in each category.
-The overall multiplier and category multiplier is 1.5.
-Note: The value of this multiplier is not certain and will be confirmed at the Competition.